How Virtual Tags have transformed SCADA data analysis

 SCADA Historian

-For example, when an instrument reads 0.20, and the limit is 5%, new values are only recorded below 0.19 or above 0.21.
-Any other values are stored when they deviate 5% from the new value, and so on.
-The code snippet below simulates this behaviour based on earlier simulated turbidity readings.
-This Historian only stores the data points marked in black.
+Imagine an instrument reads 0.20, and the limit is 5%: you’ll see new values recorded only when they fall below 0.19 or above 0.21.
+Each subsequent value gets stored only when it deviates by 5% from the last stored point.
+The following code snippet brings this process to life, simulating it using earlier turbidity readings.
+Notice: this Historian captures and stores only the data points shown in black.

 # Historise using dead banding